JoeCianflone/rebase/readme.md

       -  Repositories
          -  Facades -- Yes, I use facades for my `repositories` suck it, I love them.
    -  Enums
    -  Helpers -- A group of functions that help you in some way.
-See `DBWorkspace` for more understanding
+See `WorkspaceDatabase` for more understanding

 -  database